EpiGardenia/Renovation/README.md

 using `navigationLink` to programatically switch to the specific `EditActionView`

-### Delete index when delete Renovations and actions
+#### Delete index when delete Renovations and actions
 `CSSearchableIndex.default().deleteSearchableItems(withIdentifiers: [id])`

+### Quick Action
+1. Create URL of application in Target/info
+2. Add UIApplicationShortcutItem in info.plist
+3. Create AppDelegate and SceneDelegate class
+4. On ContentView, listen to `.onOpenURL`

+### Shortcut
+(After Spotlight and Quick Action in place as above)
+1. Create new `NSUserActivityTypes` in info.plist
+2. Define and listen to `onContinueUserActivity`